chasebank87/fabric-connector/README.md

 Ensure you have Python 3.7+ installed on your system.
 You will also need to have the Fabric and YT binaries installed and accessible in your system's PATH.

+Portable executables are available for MacOS and Windows (Releases)[https://github.com/chasebank87/fabric-connector/releases]

 ### Steps

 1. Clone the repository: